 Synthesized sounds

 The use of synthetic sounds in propagation experiments enables the creation of diverse, controlled acoustic variations that isolate specific signal features.
 This allows researchers to evaluate the association between signal structure and degradation with high precision through robust statistical inference (e.g. Morton 1975, Tobias et al. 2010).
 We used the baRulho function synth_sounds to create synthesized sounds that varied in four structural features: frequency (20 values between 0.5 and 10 kHz, every 0.5 kHz), duration (0.1 s and 0.2 s), frequency modulation (pure tones versus frequency modulated sounds, simulated with a Brownian bridge motion stochastic process), amplitude modulation (flat amplitude envelopes versus two amplitude peaks with a value 4 times that of the lowest amplitude).
 We synthesized sounds representing all possible combinations of signal structure with the four varying features, which resulted in 160 unique sounds that typify a range of signal features common in animal vocalizations.
-Each structure was replicated three times for a total of 480 sounds in the master sound file which lasted 254 s (but note that it included test sound from another study).
+Each structure was replicated three times for a total of 480 sounds in the master sound file which lasted 254 s (but note that it included test sounds from another study).